-Nembang (2002) has conducted a research entitled income and consumption pattern of Limbus in 2001 using primary data through interview method in Jhapa and Panchthar district.
-The number of households is 236 out of 240 total households.
-The study has found out that main source of income is remittance and a large proportion of income is spent on consumption of goods.
-They spent 66.88% on food items following 25.43% on non food, 0.59% on tobacco and 7.19% on fuel expenditure.
+Nembang (2002) conducted a research entitled income and consumption pattern of limbus in 2001 using primary data through interview method in jhapa and panchthar district.
+The number household is 236 out of 240 total households.the study found out that main source of income is remmitance and a large proportion of income is spent on consumption of goods.
+They spent 66.88% on food items following 25.43% on non food, 0.59% on tobaco and 7.19% on fuel expenditure.
 It found most of the rural dwelling people are poor in comparison with the urban people.
-The people of Jhapa are richer than the people of Panchthar.
-Family size and the per capita income show inverse relationship i.e., larger the family size lower is the per capita income and vice-versa.
-The economic condition of remittance receiver is better than the condition of non-receiver and people of Jhapa are more literate than the people of Panchthar.
+The people of jhapa are richer than the people of pachthar.
+Family size and the per capita income show inverse relationship i.e larger the family size lower is the per capita income and vice-versa.
+The economic condition of remmitance receiver is better than the condition of non-receiver and people of jhapa are more literate than the people of panchthar.

-Rijal (2002) specified the nature of consumption pattern in one village of Dhanusa district.
-Out of 1110 households a sample of 110 households that is 10 percent of total households have been included to collect information using a structured questionnaire.
-Statistical tools including range, Lorenze curve, Gini coefficient and regression are used for data analysis.
+Rijal(2002) specified the nature of consumption pattern in one village of dhanusa district.
+Only 110 households have been included collecting informat information out of 1110 households.
+That is 10 percent of total households.
+Only the primary data is used and questionnaire as a main tool to obtain information.
+In the used statistical tools, range, Lorenze curve, Gini coefficient and regression for data analysis.
 In the research area, an annual household income and consumption expenditure has been found Rs.
 52725.04 and 46378.04 respectively.
-An average per capita income has been estimated to be Rs.
-7702.2 and consumption expenditure has been estimated as 6775.02.
-Out of the total expenditure, 68.56 percent is spent on food items and 31.44 percent on non-food items respectively.
+An average per capita income has been estimated Rs 7702.2 and consumption expenditure has estimated 6775.02.
+Out of total expenditure, 68.56 percent is on food items and 31.44 percent on non food items respectively.
 The value of Gini coefficient is 33.58 percent.
-The research found that 80 percent of households have engaged in agriculture occupation and only 24 percent people have found in non-agriculture sector.
-The study has also found that there is the problem of low productivity in several sectors and unequal distribution of income among households.
+The research found that 80 percent of households have engaged in agriculture occupation and only 24 percent people have found nonagriculture.
+He has also found that there is the problem of low productivity in several sectors and unequal distribution of income between different households.

-CBS (2003) has made a comprehensive study between urban and rural of different regions and ecological zones.
-The survey followed the world Bank's living standard survey (LSMS) methodology and uses a two stage stratified sampling scheme, as was done in the first survey.
+CBS (2003) had made a comprehensive study between urban and rural, different regions and ecological zone.
+The survey followed the world Bank's living standard survey(LSMS) methodology and uses a two stage stratified sampling scheme, as was done in the first survey.
 This found that per capita income increased as compare to first living standard survey.
-Other significant change in the past eight years is the composition of income sources; remittances increased from 16 to 25 percent.
-However, the study revealed that household has decreased but the proportional of irrigation land areas has been increased as compared to the first survey.
+Other significant change in the past eight years is the composition of income sources remmitances increased from 16 to 25 percent.
+But study reveald that household has decreases but the proportional of irrigation land areas has been increased as compared to the first survey.

-Rai (2003) analyzed the income and consumption pattern of Thami community in Nepal, conducting a case study of Khopachangu VDC of Dolakha District.
+Rai(2003) analyzed the income and consumption pattern of thami community in Nepal, conduction a case study of khopachangu VDC of Dolakha District.
 The study found that the main occupation of Thami community is manual labour.
-Hence, wage was the main source of their income.
-Out of the total expenditure, expenditure made in beverage by this community was found very high in all the level of income while expenditure in education, nutrition, fruits and health seems to be negligible.
-Based on this analysis the study has concluded that, in the study area, all the income groups fulfill the basic notion of Keynesian psychological law of consumption.
+Hence, wage was the main source of their income and farming of the total expenditure, expenditure in beverage made by this community was found very high in all the level of income while expenditure in education, nutrition, fruits and health see, to be negligiable.
+Based on this analysis he had concluded that, in the study area, all the income groups fulfill the basic notion of keynesian psychological law of consumption.
 Besides it also found that the household size plays a significant role in the determination of the income and consumption, in the study area.